Arunthiruma588/TFT-Augment-Overlay/README.md

 *We, us* defined as owners and contributors of the Teamfight Tactics Augment Overlay tool want to inform you about the way that the Teamfight Tactics Augment Overlay tool handles and collects information.
 All information collected and stored by the tool will never be transferred to any other network/party/user unless specifically done so by the user activating or operating the tool.
 Unless consensually shared with us by the user for development fixes, **we will never ask for access to any of our users' augmentName screenshots or other personal or private information**.
 All such information shared with us will only be used for development purposes and will never be collected or transferred to any other network/party/user.

 ## Acknowledgment
-- We want to firstly acknowledge and thank [Riot Games](https://riotgames.com), the owners and creators of [Teamfight Tactics](https://teamfighttactics.leagueoflegends.com/).
+- Firstly, we want to acknowledge and thank [Riot Games](https://riotgames.com), the owners and creators of [Teamfight Tactics](https://teamfighttactics.leagueoflegends.com/).
-- Secondly we want to acknowledge and thank the creators and contributers of [tactics.tools](https://tactics.tools).
+- Secondly, we want to thank the creators and contributers of [tactics.tools](https://tactics.tools).
 Our tool is meant to be an extension of their fantastic analysis of stats in Teamfight Tactics and our tool cannot function without their amazing work.
+Please check them out at [tactics.tools](https://tactics.tools), they have way more stats to offer than we do.
 - Lastly we want to acknowledge and thank our contributers for all their hard work.
 ### Contributors
 - [KonstantinLiehr](https://github.com/KonstantinLiehr)